omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Published documents as appendices - copy from other document
 ---------------------------------------------------------------
-Another option is to add a copy of a published document as an appendice.
+Another option is to add a copy of a published document as an appendix.
 All published documents are available to select as appendices.

-**Note!** In this case it is a copy of a document that will be added.
-There is no link between the published document and the copy, so if a new edition of the appendice document is published, the copy used as an appendix is NOT updated.
-You have to add the published document again to update the appendice.
+**Note!** In this case it's a copy of a document that will be added.
+There is no link between the published document and the copied document, so if a new edition of the appendix document is published, the copy used as an appendix is NOT updated.
+You have to add the published document again to update the appendix.

 1. Open the dot menu for the document where you want to add appendices, and select "Appendices".
-2. Click "Copy from other document" in the window shown.
+2. Click COPY FROM OTHER DOCUMENT in the window shown.

 .. image:: upload-copy-1-77.png

 3. Search for the document.
-4. Select the document(s) to add (a copy of) as appendice(s).
+4. Select one or more documents to add (a copy of) as appendices.
 5. Choose to overwrite existing appendices or not.
-This option is useful if a new version of a document you use as a appendice has been published and you want to replace the old copy with the new edition.
+This option is useful if a new version of a document you use as an appendix has been published and you want to replace the old copy with the new edition.
 6. Click COPY.

 .. image:: upload-copy-3-77.png